 - New or existing client

-You can segment your contacts to create different email lists based on the data you have collected.
-For example, you could create a different list for new leads, old leads, new clients, one-off clients, and recurring clients.
-Now, you can send targeted content that is most relevant for each list.
+Once equipped with this information, you can import the contacts into your lawyer email marketing solution.
+You can also segment your contacts to create different email lists based on the data you have.
+For example, you could create a separate list for new leads, old leads, new clients, one-off clients, and recurring clients.

 Keep each email clear and concise

-According to the Nielsen Norman Group, people do not read emails like they read books.
+According to the Nielsen Norman Group, people don’t read emails like they read books.
 They read in an “F” pattern, scanning your emails for call-to-actions and skipping over the copy.
-Therefore, it is vital to create concise emails and keep content focused on 1 call-to-action.
-Here are general rules to follow for email length published by leading email marketing solution, Campaign Monitor:

 Pay attention to the user experience

-Emails will appear differently depending on the device your client uses to view your content.
-That’s why you need to preview emails on both desktop and mobile devices before you send out your email campaign.
-Most email marketing solutions include a preview feature that allows you to do this easily.
+Emails will appear differently depending on the device your client uses to view content.
+That’s why you need to preview emails on both desktop and mobile devices before sending them—which most lawyer email marketing solutions let you do.

-Also, emails can appear differently depending on the email service provider (Gmail, Yahoo, etc.) that your client uses.
-Therefore, you need to optimize your inbox display before you begin your email campaign.
-Solutions like GetResponse, have built-in testing tools that allow you to view how emails appear on 5 popular email service provider inboxes.
-If your email marketing solution doesn’t include an email testing feature, you can use a third-party platform, like Email On Acid.
+Also, emails can appear differently depending on the email service provider used (Gmail, Yahoo, etc.).
+Therefore, you must optimize your inbox display before you begin your email campaign.
+Solutions, such as GetResponse, have built-in testing tools that allow you to view how emails appear on five popular email service provider inboxes.

 Always monitor and measure results

 As we mentioned above, consistently monitoring analytics is necessary to understand the performance of your marketing efforts.
-Here are some of the most important KPIs that you should track.
+Here are some of the most important KPIs to track.

-- Open rate: Tracks how many clients opened the email you sent.
+- Open rate: How many clients opened the email you sent

-- Click-through rate: Tracks how many clients clicked on links in your email.
+- Click-through rate: How many clients clicked on links in your email

-- Conversion rate: Tracks how many people clicked on a link and performed a desired action.
+- Conversion rate: How many people clicked on a link and performed a desired action

-- Bounce rate: Tracks how many clients didn’t receive your email.
+- Bounce rate: How many clients didn’t receive your email

-- Number of unsubscribes: Tracks how many clients unsubscribe to your automated emails.
+- Number of unsubscribes: How many clients unsubscribe to your automated emails

-- Spam complaints: Tracks the number of clients that mark your emails as spam.
+- Spam complaints: The number of clients that mark your emails as spam

 Why is email marketing for lawyers important?